This post is long for three reasons:

 4. If your thoughts are obsessing on how much you screwed up, this may be because your mind is trying to make sure that it doesn’t forget what went wrong and keep repeating it.
 I find my mind can be reassured if I just spend a half hour writing out a narrative of how I got derailed, why it made sense, what I learned, and what my plan to do better is.
 Just take that half hour once a day if need be and then return your focus to productive steps.

-6. Figure out when you feel less anxious and most energetic and plan to work for just a half an hour to two hours during that period.
+5. When you have multiple tasks you are behind on and crippled with anxiety over, pick one for the day and resolve not to worry about the others that day.
+Tell yourself that your only task is this one today.
+And if the task is enormous, make it only a relatively small and manageable section of the overall task.
+If you plan to solve all your problems in a day you’ll probably get overwhelmed and get nothing done.6.
+Figure out when you feel less anxious and most energetic and plan to work for just a half an hour to two hours during that period.
 For me this is immediately upon waking up in the morning.
 Anxiety builds for me throughout the day.
 For others it might be after running or working out when their body is filled with endorphins, their mind feels like it has accomplished something, and their pulse is settling to a calmer rate.
 For others it might be after spending a day running errands and cleaning the apartment and clearing every other task that might distract the mind, so that it can finally relax and concentrate.
 Think about when in your day you feel most charged up and mentally freed to get down to work and schedule just a couple hours of work for that time.

 7. Plan your time not working.
 Once you have scheduled a small window of working each day, be deliberate about the time you’re not working.
 Is there something you’re itching to do and much more passionate about doing than your work?
 Once you’ve put in your work time go do that.
 Don’t feel any guilt about it.
 The summer before I finished my dissertation in a concentrated way, I spent most of my time creating my blog and writing thousands of words daily for it.
 I got no less or more done on the dissertation that way but I started feeling really good about myself and excited about life again.
 And the discipline of writing I developed for myself and the practice I gave myself writing when there was no pressure made it so that my rate of productivity, my creativity, and the quality of my thinking when I returned to the dissertation had all vastly improved.
 Plus, I found a medium I loved and built something that I could be passionate about and made sense to me to keep working on when I finally finished being a graduate student.
 Your priority has to be about restoring your sense of fullness in life.
 You are not just your incompletes.
 Connecting to hobbies, to friends, to passion projects which feel like escapes rather than pressure, can all revive you.